HELLENIC

 Frigate Command

-The shield depicts a frigate sailing “with an unrestrained speed”, symbolizing the immediacy and the ability of the Command to intervene in all operational challenges.
+The crest depicts a frigate sailing “with an unrestrained speed”, symbolizing the immediacy and the ability of the Command to intervene in all operational challenges.
 As a background, the North Aegean region is shown, where the Naval Units of the Command contributed to the great successes of the Hellenic Fleet during the Balkan Wars, while the compass card symbolises the high level of Nautical Art possessed by the crews of the Frigate Command.

 History